kma32527/csv-to-sqlite/README.md

 # csv-to-sqlite

 ## Summary
 This is an application to migrate data from a csv file into an SQLite database table.
+This app supports TEXT, INTEGER, REAL, BOOLEAN, and PNG base 64 data types, with type checking performed when inserting records into the SQLite table.

 ## Getting started
 To run this application: